Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 {% endnavtab %}
 {% endnavtabs %}

-After configuring your mesh you can create your External Service:
+After configuring your mesh, you can create your external service:

 {% navtabs %}
 {% navtab Kubernetes %}